usnistgov/BF/content/en/Info/BF Classes/_CDS/DSV.md

 	</tr>
 	<tr>
 			<td>Code Bug</td>
-	<td>Code Bug type – Defect in the implementation of the operation – proper operands over an improper operation.
+	<td>Code Bug type – An error in the implementation of an operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Missing Code </td>